 1.1.
 Key elements

-The acquisition and sale of art works, by legal entities or natural persons, are done either during public auction sales, or during private sales by mutual agreement.
+In order to study in details taxation of acquisition & sale of artworks, we need to clarify how these transactions take place, under French law.
+Indeed, the acquisition and sale of artworks, by legal entities or natural persons, are done either during public auction sales, or during private sales by mutual agreement.
 There are therefore two categories: public and private sales.

-- either by professional operators acting as agents of the owner of the piece of furniture, in order to best knock it down, practising as sole practitioners or under the form of companies of voluntary sales of furniture at public auctions (‟sociétés de ventes volontaires de meubles aux enchères publiques“) ;
+- either by professional operators acting as agents of the owner of the piece of furniture, in order to best knock it down, practising as sole practitioners or under the form of companies of voluntary sales of furniture at public auctions (‟sociétés de ventes volontaires de meubles aux enchères publiques”); or

-- or by notaries and bailiffs who comply with training criteria set by regulations,
+- by notaries and bailiffs who comply with training criteria set by regulations,

 who act as agents to the owner of the piece of furniture or his representative.

-The acquisition and sale of art works raise many questions under tax law, and have moreover a wide tax effect, notably in terms of VAT to be paid by the buyer, as well as artist resale right and capital gain tax to be borne by the seller.
+The acquisition and sale of artworks raise many questions under tax law, and have moreover a wide tax effect, notably in terms of value added tax (‟VAT”) to be paid by the buyer, as well as artist resale right and capital gain tax to be borne by the seller.

 1.2.1.
 Codified texts

 - French tax code, art.
 150 VI to art.
 150 VM;